 According to Deloitte research, 31% of consumers are planning to spend at least one night in a hotel for leisure travel this summer.
 And when the New York Times interviewed epidemiologists, they were even more comfortable with the idea.
 56% reported feeling okay to vacation overnight somewhere within driving distance.
 Those are big numbers.

-With travel bookings expected to rise over the next few months and safety remaining a key factor in every stay, hotels and resorts are looking for ways to reduce face-to-face staff interactions and contact between guests while at the same time ensuring great service, and that everyone is comfortable and satisfied with their stay.
+With travel bookings expected to rise over the next few months and safety remaining a key factor in every stay, hotels and resorts are looking for ways to reduce face-to-face staff interactions and contact between guests while at the same time ensuring guest satisfaction doesn’t suffer.
 It’s a tall order—and the only way to achieve it is by prioritizing digital communication at every step of the guest journey.

 Prepare Guests Before Their Stay with Pre-Arrival Messaging Through Email, SMS, or a Mobile App